krantos/qubika_2/README.md

 To not get any surprises here are a list of possible failures

+1. Validate that you have the correct url to the web project and the api project

 1. Visual regression testing does not match the computer in which the test is running.

    - Delete the images in the folder